What Is Amazon S3? Top 10 Tips To Optimise Performance

 • Visibility: Do you want to track the data usage?

-The first three have already bee discussed.
+The first three have already been discussed.
 Talking about the realm, the underlying concept here is to think of your data regarding the processes.
-So, if your data has to do with the development process, then it should be categorized and stored under that bucket.
+So, if your data is related to the development process, it should be categorized and stored under that bucket.
 No one should confuse and misplace with the production bucket.

 The visibility point has to do with the tracking of data usage.
-AWS offers several mechanisms to generate and view usage reports based on how you want to analyze.
-So if your data is organized well in the meaningful buckets, tallying usage with the prefixes or buckets will be a lot easier and strategic.
+AWS offers several mechanisms to generate and view usage reports based on how you want to analyze them.
+If your data is organized well in meaningful buckets, tallying usage with the prefixes or buckets will be more accessible and strategic.

 7. Do not hardcode S3 locations

 At times you may want to deploy multiple productions or staging environments.
-Or, in future, you may want to move all the objects to a different S3 location.
+Or, in the future, you may want to move all the objects to a different S3 location.
 If your code is tied up with the deployment details, realizing these things will be cumbersome.
-On the similar lines, doing audits to inspect which data is accessed by a said piece of code will again hurt you.
+Similarly, doing audits to inspect which data is accessed by a said piece of code will again hurt you.

 If you are following Tip 6, a code decoupled from the S3 location will help you in test releases or integration testing.